PeterSmithRedmond/winrt-api/windows.storage.streams/datawriter_detachbuffer_629344174.md

 # Windows.Storage.Streams.DataWriter.DetachBuffer

 ## -description
 Detaches the buffer that is associated with the data writer.
+Subsequent writes will write into a new buffer.
+Detaching a buffer when the original input was a stream will return a buffer with no data.

 ## -returns
 The detached buffer.